Dropshipping in the UK: How to start a dropshipping business

 - Easily add to or change the items you sell.

-The cons of dropshipping:
+The disadvantages of dropshipping:

-- Lack of control over (quality, trust, pricing, returns).
+- Lack of control over quality, trust, pricing, returns.

 - Business plan

-- Website/Domain/Platform to sell from
+- Website to sell from

-- A way to order stock and manage inventory on site
+- A stock and inventory management system

 - Supplier or place to source stock from